-BENEFIT TO THE WARFIGHTER
+BENEFIT TO THE SOLDIER

-MANPADS are proliferated worldwide and pose a strategic threat to all DoD rotary-wing and fixed-wing aircraft.
+MANPADS are proliferated worldwide and pose a strategic threat to all DOD rotary-wing and fixed-wing aircraft.
 Threat detection sensors are the first step in the detection-and-defeat engagement sequence.
 Improving sensor capability and exploiting new sensor technology translates into seeing the threat sooner and at greater distances, buying more time for the warfighter to successfully engage with an effective countermeasure solution.
-The combination of CIRCM and flares helps provide a tiered defense for DoD aircraft.
+The combination of CIRCM and flares helps provide a tiered defense for DOD aircraft.

 - CMWS (ACAT I) detects threats in the ultraviolet spectrum, warns pilots and deploys flares to counter threat